 A number of cases where the OAT procedure was successfully conducted first tried ART with no success.

-Hydrodilation is an invasive medical method used in an attempt to cure frozen shoulder.
-With this procedure, the shoulder joint is injected with a lot of fluid and literally “blown up” from the inside so as to tear up the shoulder joint adhesions using excessive pressure from within the joint capsule.
+Hydrodilation is a new invasive medical method sometimes used in an attempt to cure frozen shoulder.
+With this procedure, the shoulder joint is injected with a lot of fluid until it is literally “blown up” from the inside out so as to tear up the shoulder joint adhesions using excessive pressure from within the joint capsule.
 The intended effect is to cause the offensive scar tissues and adhesions surrounding the joint capsule to explode and break open.
 A number of studies have shown some improved movement and pain reduction but there are no good published studies in the medical literature to confirm even these quite modest results.
 Medical studies do cite that this method has not been shown to be any more effective than cortisone injections (see above).
 An interesting point is that many subjects chosen for hydrodilation studies have not been able to be used for the study because they have pleaded that the procedure be stopped due to severe excruciating pain from the procedure as more and more fluid is injected into the joint in an attempt to cause it to burst apart.
-From a risk factor and complications perspective, damage to the shoulder joint capsule has been reported as has shoulder joint infections and premature shoulder joint arthritis .
+From a risk factor and complications perspective, damage to the shoulder joint capsule has been reported as have shoulder joint infections and premature shoulder joint arthritis .
 As the verdict is still really out on hydrodilation, we do not, as of yet recommend this method.